ThePythonicCow/rawscan/README.md

 **pause/resume** states.

 To use **pause/resume**, first invoke `rawscan_enable_pause`()
 on the RAWSCAN stream.
+That call just sets a flag on the stream's internal state and returns immediately.

-Then whenever a `rawscan_getline`() would have needed to invalidate the current contents of the buffer for that stream, that `rawscan_getline`() call will instead return with a `RAWSCAN_RESULT.type` of `rt_paused`, without invalidating the current buffer contents.
-When the calling routine has finished using or copied out whatever data it's still using in the *`rawscan`* buffer, it can then call the `rawscan_resume_from_pause`() function on that stream, which will unpause the stream and enable subsequent `rawscan_getline`() calls to succeed again.
+Then whenever a `rawscan_getline`() call hits the upper end of the buffer and needs to invalidate the already returned portion to make room for more data, that `rawscan_getline`() call will instead return with a `RAWSCAN_RESULT.type` of `rt_paused`, without altering the current buffer contents.

+When the calling routine has finished using or copying out whatever data it's still needs from the buffer, it can then call the `rawscan_resume_from_pause`() function on that stream, which will unpause the stream and enable subsequent `rawscan_getline`() calls to once again return more lines, and overwrite some of the mpreviously returned data that had been in the buffer.

+### Accessing state of a paused stream

+(to be written - routines to observe state of a paused stream)

 ### Special Memory Handling